 What is prayer?

 God loves it when we come to talk to Him through prayer.
-Prayer is having a conversation with God.
-As you engage in a conversation with him tell him all that is on your heart.
+Prayer simply put is having a conversation with God.
+As you engage in a conversation with God the Father tell Him all that is on your heart.
 It is one of the greatest ways we can stay spiritually connected to Him.

-As we approach God, we must repent of our sins and forgive those who have done us wrong.
-We must also allow the Holy Spirit to instruct us as we pray.
 We can only approach God the Father through His Son, Jesus (John 14:6; Ephesians 3:12).
-That is why we often hear individuals, when praying, say: Father, we come to you in the name of Jesus.
+That is why we often hear individuals when praying, say: Father, we come to you in the name of Jesus.